 For those of you who want to learn more, Atul Gawande has written a whole book about the checklist, or for a summarized version, this New Yorker article as well.

 And for those of you who think a paper checklist for Fridays is a little too dorky, Shankar Vidantham’s Hidden Brain podcast has a great episode on “Deep Work” that will hopefully inspire you to stay on task.
-Or if a Friday checklist isn’t dorky enough, author, Cal Newport, not only has a end of week checklist, but an end of day checklist which concludes with him saying “Schedule Shutdown, Complete.”
+Or if a Friday checklist isn’t dorky enough, author, Cal Newport, not only has an end of week checklist but an end of day checklist which concludes with him saying “Schedule Shutdown, Complete.”

 Participants in this summer’s two-day workshop From Busy To Intentional: Managing Your Work Life for Greater Efficiency, Effectiveness, and Joy will learn how to integrate this practice into a larger, time management system.
 Hope you can make it.